pallets/click/docs/options.md

 So an option defined as `--flag\--no-flag`, with a `envvar="FLAG"` parameter, there is no magical `NO_FLAG=<anything>` variable that is recognized.
 Only the `FLAG=<anything>` environment variable is recognized.
 ```

-Once the status of the flag has been determine to be activated or not, the `flag_value` is used as the value of the flag if it is activated.
-If the flag is not activated, the value of the flag is set to `None` by default.
+If the flag is activated, its value is set to `flag_value`.
+Otherwise, the value defaults to `None`.

 ## Multiple Options from Environment Values

 As options can accept multiple values, pulling in such values from
 environment variables (which are strings) is a bit more complex.
-The way
-Click solves this is by leaving it up to the type to customize this
+Click handles this by deferring customization of the behavior to the `type`.
-behavior.
 For both `multiple` and `nargs` with values other than
 `1`, Click will invoke the {meth}`ParamType.split_envvar_value` method to
 perform the splitting.